 Vision Diamond Cut B-Series Ceramic Kamado

-The Vision Diamond Cut B-Series Ceramic Kamado is one hot commodity that’s rolling out at Sam’s Club stores across the country.
-While Vision offers a multitude of Egg style grills, the 24” B-Series is the one that you’ll see at your local Sams this grilling season.
+The Vision Diamond Cut B-Series Ceramic Kamado Grill is one hot commodity that’s rolling out at Sam’s Club stores across the country.
+While Vision Grills offers a multitude of Egg style grills, the 24” B-Series is the one that you’ll see at your local Sams this grilling season.

-- Size of the grill’s cooking area.
+- Total square inches of the grill’s cooking area.

 - Number of accessories that are included with the grill purchase vs. sold separately

-We’ll directly compare this grill to the competition, but first here’s an overview of the Vision Diamond Cut B-Series Kamado.
+We’ll directly compare this grill to the competition, but first here’s an overview of the Vision Grills Diamond Cut B-Series Kamado.

-Vision Grill Diamond Cut B-Series Kamado Specifications
+Vision Grills Diamond Cut B-Series Kamado Specifications

 This grill features a 19.5 inch bottom steel cooking grate and an 18.75 inch top cooking grate for a total cooking surface area of 604 square inches.